Jmuskett/blink_chat/README.md

 # Approach

+I am a bit concerned I've misunderstood one of the core parts of the task, so wanted to flag that straight away.
+The test says to pull the data directly into a JSON as the link will expire after X time, as such this app has no API calls, loading or error state.
+I question this as it means some of the architecture is very different from what I'd do in production.
+If I was doing this task but reaching out directly to the notes, I would have used a query library (in this case RTK-QUERY) and shown loading and error states at the point of data injestion.
+In this app, App.tsx would have fired the data request and then showing a loading spinner while load, and then an error message componnt that consumed the error mesage, I'd also have put an error boundary around messageList, if we were adding messages via network request. with that said...

 all conversation data is loaded straight into redux state from the start and is then available to be consumed across the app.